So that you do not meet any musical limits

 The horizontal red line in this representation shows the time course of tempo changes.
 Furthermore, the chords of the harmony progression are shown.
 These are the chords with which you play the accompanying instrument Chord 2 above, for example.
 Clearly recognizable are also the timelines with the red realtime markers, which show the exact time of playing.
 So you can see exactly when which chord is to be played.
 The keys to be played are also displayed on the demo keyboard of the Features tab .
 If you play with single-finger auto accompaniment, nimbu will only show you these keys.

 What you see here in the last two pictures is the result of a MIDI file import with subsequent calculation of the harmony progression and transfer of one instrument into the nimbu accompanying instrument Chord 2.
 The calculated accompaniment (The Heat is On, Harold Faltermeyer and Keith Forsey) consists of 7 instruments with 143 bars.
-Such an accompaniment has real drive and invites to improvise.
-But you can only experience this yourself.
+An accompaniment like this has real drive and invites you to improvise.
+You can listen to it in our Audio D. However, you can only experience the playing yourself.

 That was for the first impression.